bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0027-npm-dependencies-devdependencies/index.md

 ---
 title: npm dependencies and devDependencies
-description: 'When is a package a dependency, and when is it a dev dependency?'
+description: "When is a package a dependency, and when is it a dev dependency?"
 ---

 When you install an npm package using `npm install <package-name>`, you are installing it as a **dependency**.